Skip to main content

 It's basically hard to recognize the remaining TRSR signs today.
 (Mike Natale - October 2021.)

-What is known is that there are at least four remaining signs of the route, all in poor condition - faded nearly beyond recognition.
+What is known is that there are at least five remaining signs of the route, all in poor condition - faded nearly beyond recognition.
 Signs at the Boston Bridge were still up in 2012 but were gone by 2016.

 Why: